Drug Evaluation Committee 2008-46 Handling of SAE Reporting for Hospitalization for Examination

 Question

 A subject participating in a long-term study became aware of angina-like chest pain and was scheduled for hospitalization for cardiac catheterization by the Department of Cardiology.
-Our hospital's view was that this was not a hospitalization for treatment, but rather a test hospitalization, and that we would consider preparing an SAE report once the test results confirmed the diagnosis of angina pectoris.
+Our hospital's opinion was that the subject was not admitted for treatment, but only for examination, and that we would consider preparing an SAE report once a diagnosis of angina pectoris was made as a result of the examination.

 The sponsor's side was to report the first report on the SAE report (admission for suspected angina pectoris) at the time of admission for cardiac catheterization, and if the test results did not confirm the diagnosis, the SAE report would be canceled (with the same document and amount of information as the SAE report).
 As a result, the patient was diagnosed with angina pectoris, but it was difficult for our hospital to understand that the SAE report would be reported withdrawn because treatment was not necessary.